mfalesni/cloud-app-sanity/README.md

 <pre>
 make test
 </pre>
-But if you want to run only some particular tests, you can use this command:
+if you want to run only some tests matching a particular expression, you can use this command:
 <pre>
-GREP="some-string" make test_grep
+TESTNAME="some-string" make test
 </pre>
-Where "some-string" specifies the string, which must be contained in file name in order to run the tests.
-So for example <pre>GREP="99" make test_grep</pre> will run only those tests contained in file test_99unregister.py.
-It behaves like normal grep, just without regexps.
-Applies on files, not test functions itself (at least I hope so).
+Where "some-string" specifies a keyword expression used by py.test to determine which tests to run.
+For more information, consult the ''-k KEYWORDEXPR'' parameter to py.test.

 Documentation: